malhotra5/OpenAI-Gym-CartPole-Challenge/NeuroEvolution/README.md

 ![GitHub Logo](/NeuroEvolution/Videos/testCase1.gif)|![GitHub Logo](/NeuroEvolution/Videos/testCase2.gif)

 You can see that the one with the random moves died almost immediately.
 It got a fitness score of about 16.
 The second one that used neuroevolution got a score of 200.
 You can tell that the model clearly knows what it's doing.
-Here is another example that performed extraordinarily well.
+Here is another example where the same Agent performed extraordinarily well.

 ![GitHub Logo](/NeuroEvolution/Videos/testCase3.gif)
 ## Things to take away